-Useable Reserves at the end of the year after the above transfers were £49.589m.
+Usable Reserves at the end of the year after the above transfers were £49.589m.
+Usable Reserves are those reserves set aside from the Police Fund to provide financing for future capital and revenue expenditure plans for example the replacement of the current Police Headquarters.